peterson-tim-j/HydroSight/index.md

 - [Google Groups discussion](https://groups.google.com/forum/#!forum/hydrosight).
 Join now to share ideas, project and issues.

 ### How many use _HydroSight_?
-The number of downloads per releases are availabe at [Git Hub Release Statistics](https://www.somsubhra.com/github-release-stats/?username=peterson-tim-j&repository=HydroSight).
+The number of downloads per releases are availabe at [Git Hub Release Statistics](https://somsubhra.github.io/github-release-stats/?username=peterson-tim-j&repository=HydroSight&page=1&per_page=5).
+As of February 2021, there had been 810 downloads.

 The number of users downloading the source code is however not provided by GitHub, bit GitHub does summarise the [project web traffic](https://github.com/peterson-tim-j/HydroSight/graphs/traffic).

 ### Getting Started
 To begin using the stand-alone application, simply download and install the above Windows 64bit executable  (available [here](https://github.com/peterson-tim-j/HydroSight/releases)).